 - Pain that worsens with breathing or coughing

-Any unexplained chest pain, generally associated with shortness of breath, should be brought to the attention of a doctor urgently to ensure that it doesn’t point to major conditions such as a heart attack or a pulmonary embolism.
+Any unexplained chest pain, generally associated with shortness of breath, should be consulted to ensure that it doesn’t point to major conditions such as a heart attack or a pulmonary embolism.

 - Restlessness and Anxiety